Guide to vision care benefits for First Nations and Inuit

 3.4.3 Exception: Contact lenses

 In some cases, contact lenses may be the most appropriate way to correct vision for a client with certain prescriptions.
-Clients with one of the following conditions (in the table below) may qualify for additional coverage for both contact lenses and back-up glasses based on detailed medical justification or a prescription from an ophthalmologist or an optometrist.
+Clients with one of the following conditions (in the table below) may qualify for additional coverage for both contact lenses and back-up glasses based on detailed medical justification or a valid prescription from an ophthalmologist or an optometrist.

 Note that clients who do not demonstrate one of the conditions (in the table below) may choose to use their standard or high index coverage amount towards the fitting and purchase of contact lenses.